flowjs/ng-flow/README.md

 ````

-How can i catch events?
+How can I catch events?
 ============

 Events are listed on "ng-flow-init" directive: